sparkflows/sparkflows-docs/docs/user-guide/reading-writing/save-files.rst

 Save Files
 ==========

-Fire Insights provide processors for Saving Files in various formats.
+Fire Insights provide processors or nodes for Saving Files in various formats.

 Save Files Processors in Fire Insights